-We’re in no way affiliated with any of these password managers, it’s up to you to decide which ones have the right features for your needs.
-Be sure to always use a very strong (and unique) password for your password manager.
+We’re in no way affiliated with any of these password managers.
+It’s up to you to decide which have the right features for your needs.
+Be sure to always use a strong (and unique) password for your manager.

 Use two-factor authentication

 Two-factor authentication (or 2FA) is one of the best, free ways to secure your online accounts.
 It is one of the most effective ways to protect yourself and can be done in under two minutes (see our video demo below).

 Two-factor authentication adds another layer of authentication to access an account by requiring two things: something you know (your password) and something you have (your mobile device).